Build loyalty by making life safer, easier and better for your customers, employees and other relationships.

 He addresses the concept of loyalty from a neuroscientific approach.
 It is actually the brain, and the evolution of our brain, that affects how people become loyal.
 Being aware and knowledgeable about how loyalty develops can help you create more meaningful and lasting relationships with your employees, clients, customers and others.

-Kane provided insights and actionable tips on building trust and loyalty at the Accelerent/Benefit Commerce Group Breakfast Event on Thursday, September 26th.
+Kane provided insights and actionable tips on building trust and loyalty at the Accelerent/Benefit Commerce Group Breakfast Event

 - He is an acclaimed behavioral scientist, consultant and world’s foremost expert on what makes someone truly loyal.